Anupheaus/rooster-challenge/README.md

 * Does not reset to 5 stars automatically on a new day, has to be manually clicked.
 * No authentication between the website and the server.
 * Client saves profiles and benefits whenever a profile is switched, need better logic to determine whether or not the profiles and benefits have changed because of a profile switch rather than being changed by the user.
-* Client webpack seems to be bundling into a single file - client.js; it is not bundling vendor code into libs.js.
 * Only tested in Chrome.

 ### Further Improvements